Atlantic by the Numbers

-The Atlantic Philanthropies, founded by Chuck Feeney in 1982, made $8 billion in grants to advance opportunity and promote equity and dignity around the world.
+The Atlantic Philanthropies, founded by Chuck Feeney in 1982, made over $8 billion in grants to advance opportunity and promote equity and dignity around the world.
 In keeping with our founder’s belief in Giving While Living, we made our last grant commitments in 2016 and will close in 2020.*

 We invested in promising programs, people and places where we saw the chance to dramatically improve lives.
 Atlantic’s endowment was funded from the sale of Duty Free Shoppers, and by investments made by General Atlantic Partners and our finance team.